Settler attacks raise West Bank tension ahead of U.N.

 The volunteers' instructions are to phone the governor of Nablus in case of trouble, he said.
 The governor in turn contacts the Israeli army.

-But the villagers have little faith in the Israeli security forces, criticised for not doing enough to rein in settlers.
+But the villagers have little faith in the Israeli security forces, criticized for not doing enough to rein in settlers.

 "There is a long term systemic failure to protect Palestinians and their property from the violence of Israeli citizens in the occupied territories," said Sarit Michaeli, a spokeswoman for the Israeli human rights group B'Tselem.